KxSystems/docs/docs/ml/toolkit/utilities/multiprocess.md

 [KxSystems/ml](https://github.com/kxsystems/ml/)

 The framework described below is designed to provide a user-friendly interface for the execution of both q and Python code across multiple processes.
-This is currently utilized by default in both the FRESH and cross-validation procedures outlined within this toolkit, provided the process is located on a defined port and with a specified number of slave processes.
+This is currently utilized by default in both the FRESH and cross-validation procedures outlined within this toolkit, provided the process is located on a defined port and with a specified number of secondary processes.

 The following workflow shows how FRESH can be initialized exclusively, without loading of the entire toolkit.